KaiYin97/DMRETRIEVER/README.md

 ## 📖 Introduction

-Effective and efficient access to accurate and relevant information is essential for disaster management.
-However, existing general-domain models fail to achieve consistent state-of-the-art (SOTA) performance across diverse search intents.

-To this end, we introduce **DMRetriever**, a family of dense retrieval models tailored for disaster management.
-DMRetriever is trained through a novel three-stage framework:

-1. **Bidirectional Attention Adaptation**
-2. **Unsupervised Contrastive Pre-training**
-3. **Difficulty-Aware Progressive Instruction Fine-tuning**

-Training leverages high-quality data generated through an advanced **data refinement pipeline**:
-1. **Domain-specific data synthesis**
-2. **Mutual-agreement-based filtering**
-3. **Difficulty-aware hard negative mining**

-Comprehensive experiments on the **DisastIR benchmark** (the only public Information Retrieval benchmark for disaster management) demonstrate that DMRetriever achieves **SOTA performance across all six disaster-related search intents at every model scale**.
-Moreover, DMRetriever is highly **parameter-efficient**:
-- The **596M model** outperforms baselines over **13.3× larger**.
-- The **33M model** exceeds baselines with only **7.6% of their parameters**.

-We will release the code, model checkpoints, training data, and evaluation scripts to facilitate future research.
-Please stay tuned!
+Effective and efficient access to relevant information is essential for disaster management.
+However, no retrieval model is specialized for disaster management, and existing general-domain models fail to handle the varied search intents inherent to disaster management scenarios, resulting in inconsistent and unreliable performance.
+To this end, we introduce DMRetriever, the first series of dense retrieval models (33M to 7.6B) tailored for this domain.
+It is trained through a novel three-stage framework of bidirectional attention adaptation, unsupervised contrastive pre-training, and difficulty-aware progressive instruction fine-tuning, using high-quality data generated through an advanced data refinement pipeline.
+Comprehensive experiments demonstrate that DMRetriever achieves state-of-the-art (SOTA) performance across all six search intents at every model scale.
+Moreover, DMRetriever is highly parameter-efficient, with 596M model outperforming baselines over 13.3$\times$ larger and 33M model exceeding baselines with only 7.6\% of their parameters.

 ---